 NB's operations are focused in Canada, with a significant presence in the province of Quebec.
 The bank offers similar services to the other Canadian banks with a few unique products.
 For example, National Bank has a "Youth Program" designed for Canadians aged 18-25.
 The program offers no monthly fees on select chequing accounts and reduced fees on other products.

 Additionally, National Bank is the only big bank in Canada that offers commission-free trading when you buy stocks on their trading platform.
 They are also known for extensive foreign currency exchange services.
 This is helpful for Canadians that frequently travel or do business internationally.

 Canada's chartered banks offer many services to their clients.
-While you may be familiar with your bank's retail banking segment, they provide additional benefits to corporate clients and investors.
+While you may be familiar with your bank's retail banking services like taking deposits and transferring money, they provide additional benefits to corporate clients and investors.
 Interestingly, banks in Canada operate as umbrella companies owning multiple business segments.
 This section will explain the different segments and the services/ products offered.

 |Business Segment||Services Offered|

 When you walk into a bank branch, you are walking into a retail banking location.
 Retail banking is the most visible and well-known segment for banks in Canada.
 It is also the most important segment for the big-six banks, making up most of their profits.
 Typical retail products include mortgages, line of credits, credit cards, and saving/ chequing accounts.
 Corporate banking is a similar segment that provides the same services to corporations.